 In 1994, the Lodge was built into the side 60 foot tall ridge that runs North-South on the property.
 At the center of the Island and one of the Island’s most elevated points, the Lodge offers exceptional views with this dramatic change in elevation.
-Except for a very...Read More
+Except for a very few elements, the entire Lodge has a rustic, natural wood appearance or finish as you see from this...Read More

 Some say the mixture of confirous and decidous trees combined with the limestone outcroppings littered throughout the Island reminds them of New England.
 All across Door County there are stands of fantastic white birch trees.
-In my opinion, these trees simply dance against...Read More
+In my opinion, these trees simply dance against the green of the forest.
+At the Highview Lodge, there is 9 acres of hardwoods with scattered birch timber...Read More

 There’s nothing like the promise of a new day.
 What a better place to experience with the many exceptional views.
 We call it Highview for a reason.
 I can just smell the coffee brewing.Read More